-Everyone coughs from time to time, either from an irritated throat, or during a cold.
-Occasionally, coughing can cause a headache, or an uncomfortable pressure in the head.
-ENTs have defined two kinds of cough headaches, called primary and secondary cough headaches.
+Everyone coughs from time to time, either from an irritated throat or during a cold.
+Occasionally, coughing can cause a headache or uncomfortable pressure in the head.
+ENTs have defined two kinds of cough headaches: primary and secondary cough headaches.

 Understanding Headaches

 Headaches are a common ailment that most people experience at some point in their lives.
-Head pain, also known as a headache, can manifest in various forms, such as a tension headache, ranging from a mild, dull ache to an extremely painful headache that can be debilitating.
-This pain can occur in different parts of the head or face and may be accompanied by other symptoms such as nausea and sensitivity to light or noise.
-Understanding the nature of head pain is crucial in identifying the type of headache and seeking appropriate treatment.
+Head pain, also known as a headache, can manifest in various forms, such as a tension headache, ranging from a mild, dull ache to an excruciating, debilitating headache.
+This pain can occur in different parts of the head or face.
+It may be accompanied by other symptoms, such as nausea and sensitivity to light or noise.

 What is Head Pain?

-Head pain, commonly referred to as a headache, is a type of discomfort or pain that occurs in the head or face.
+Head pain, commonly called a headache, is a type of discomfort or pain in the head or face.
 This pain can be described in several ways: it might feel like a throbbing, constant, sharp, or dull pressure.
-In some cases, individuals may suffer from chronic tension type headache, a long-term headache disorder that occurs frequently and can disrupt daily life.
+In some cases, individuals may suffer from chronic tension-type headaches, a long-term headache disorder that occurs frequently and can disrupt daily life.
 The severity of head pain can vary significantly, from a minor inconvenience to a condition that severely impacts daily activities.
-In addition to the pain itself, headaches can be accompanied by other symptoms, such as nausea and increased sensitivity to light or sound, making it essential to understand and address the underlying causes.

 Headache Symptoms Caused by Coughs

-Primary cough headaches are most likely to affect those over the age of 40, and they usually last anywhere from one to thirty minutes.
+Primary cough headaches most likely affect those over 40, usually lasting anywhere from one to thirty minutes.
 In rare cases, a primary headache can last one or two hours.
 A primary headache is characterized by specific headache symptoms, including:

 - Pain on one or both sides of the head